axiom-crypto/axiom-docs/docs/protocol/zero-knowledge-proofs/introduction-to-zk.md

 The question of how to commit to vectors is an area of active research.
 First, most vector commitments translate a vector into a **polynomial** (by [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange\_polynomial)) and work with the polynomial.
 Then, broadly speaking, they currently fall into two categories:

-* Use elliptic curve cryptography (not quantum-secure, additional assumptions for security, slower runtime)
+* Use elliptic curve cryptography (not quantum-secure, additional assumptions for security, slower runtime).
-* Hash the polynomials and do some sampling (proof sizes are larger, additional [assumptions](https://a16zcrypto.com/snark-security-and-performance/) for security)
+* Hash the polynomials and do some sampling (proof sizes are larger, additional [assumptions](https://a16zcrypto.com/snark-security-and-performance/) for security).

 For an overview of polynomial commitments from the API perspective, see this [video](https://learn.0xparc.org/materials/halo2/miscellaneous/polynomial-commitment).